briniya/aboutme/README.md

 # aboutme
 personal profile

-I will feel happy when my webpage represent my talentsand skills
+I will feel happy when my webpage represent my talents and skills